Actor Portrayal

 WINREVAIR may cause serious side effects including:

 • High level of hemoglobin in your blood.
 Hemoglobin is a protein in red blood cells that carries oxygen.
-High levels of hemoglobin can increase your risk for blood clots.
+High levels of hemoglobin are common with WINREVAIR and can be severe and increase your risk for blood clots.

 • Severely low number of platelets in your blood.
 Platelets are blood cells that help blood clot.
+Low platelet counts are common with WINREVAIR and can be severe and increase your risk of bleeding.
 Tell your healthcare provider if you develop easy bruising or bleeding, bleeding that does not stop, or nosebleeds.

 • Serious bleeding.
+You are more likely to have serious bleeding if you have low platelet counts, take prostacyclin medicines to treat PAH, or take medicines to help keep blood clots from forming.
 Tell your healthcare provider if you develop any signs or symptoms of bleeding, including: vomiting blood or your vomit looks like coffee-grounds, pink or brown urine, red or black stools that look like tar, coughing up blood or blood clots, persistent headaches, nausea, dizziness or feeling weak, persistent abdominal cramps, severe back pain, abnormally heavy menstrual bleeding.

 • Decreased fertility: WINREVAIR may affect female and male fertility, which may affect your ability to have children.
 Talk to your healthcare provider if this is a concern for you.